isab3lla/gmca4im/README.md

 All credit for original GMCA code goes to [Jérôme Bobin](http://jerome-bobin.fr/).

-If you use any of this material in your research, we kindly ask that you cite ...
+If you use any of this material in your research, we kindly ask that you cite the <a href="http://dx.doi.org/10.1093/mnras/staa2854" target_="blanck">main paper</a>.

+Regarding bugs, suggestions, questions or feedbacks, feel free to contact the author ([ipcarucci@gmail.com](mailto:ipcarucci@gmail.com)).

 ### License

-GNU General Public License v3.0.
+GNU General Public License v3.0, read the [LICENSE](LICENSE) for more information.